 Cardiff Oncology, Inc. ("Cardiff Oncology" or the "Company") headquartered in San Diego, California, is a clinical-stage biotechnology company leveraging Polo-like Kinase 1 ("PLK1") inhibition to develop novel therapies across a range of cancers.
-The Company's lead asset is onvansertib, a PLK1 inhibitor that is being evaluated in combination with standard of care therapies in clinical programs targeting indications such as KRAS/NRAS-mutated metastatic colorectal cancer, metastatic pancreatic cancer, as well as investigator-initiated trials in triple negative breast cancer and small cell lung cancer.
+The Company's lead asset is onvansertib, a PLK1 inhibitor that is being evaluated in combination with standard of care therapies in clinical programs targeting indications such as RAS-mutated metastatic colorectal cancer ("mCRC"), as well as investigator-initiated trials in metastatic pancreatic ductal adenocarcinoma ("mPDAC"), small cell lung cancer ("SCLC"), and triple negative breast cancer ("TNBC").
 These programs and the Company's broader development strategy are designed to target tumor vulnerabilities in order to overcome treatment resistance and deliver superior clinical benefit compared to the standard of care alone.
 The Company's common stock is listed on the Nasdaq Capital Market under the ticker symbol "CRDF".
-Liquidity